PaystackOSS/plugin-payment-forms-for-wordpress/readme.md

 == Changelog ==
+= 1.0.3 =
+*   Invoice and Receipt Emails, with ability to disable them.
+= 1.0.2 =
+*   Added SSL suport for loading scripts.
 = 1.0.1 =
 *   New input file shortcode.
 For frontend file upload.

 = 1.0.0 =
 *   First release